 There is so much we can learn from considering Saint Francisco’s short life, consumed as it was with love for our Eucharistic Lord and the desire to console His Sacred Heart.
 Francisco’s devotion to the Sacred Heart of Jesus has proven to be a secure way to counter tepidity in our devotions to Our Lord.
-From the time of the last apparition in October, 1917 until he was taken to heaven was just 18 months, but in that time, what a whirlwind of spiritual energy and grace.
 Today we will review a few instances that show his beautiful soul’s love for Our Lord.

 In an interesting passage in Volume I, Frère Michel describes Francisco’s excitement as he looked forward to the October apparition.